24 Jun

 Even before I quit my Biglaw job, I had a similar type of situation where I was hoping I would get laid off.
 I was hoping something else would happen, so I wouldn't have to be the one to walk away from that type of paycheck.

-I wanted the agency taken off of me where there was some other intervening force and I wouldn't have to be the one who say, “I don't want this anymore.”
+I wanted the agency taken off of me where there was some other intervening force and I wouldn't have to be the one to say, “I don't want this anymore.”
 Because even saying, “I don't want this,” even though it's not quite the same thing as saying, “I can't do this,” but just saying, “I don't want this,” even that in itself felt, in a sense, weak.

 In the context of Biglaw especially, because that's the thing that you're supposed to want the most.
 You're supposed to want to work at an Am Law 100 firm.
 You're supposed to want to have that huge paycheck, the prestige, and everything else that goes around with it.
 So to say, "I don't want this," that's seen as “What's wrong with you?”